Date of Degree

 Copyright 2011 Yi He

 He, Yi.
-"Evaluating equating properties for mixed-format tests." doctoral dissertation, University of Iowa, 2011.
+"Evaluating equating properties for mixed-format tests."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.